andimarafioti/florence2-finetuning/README.md

 ## Hacking Florence-2 code

-In order to be able to finetune Florence-2, we will need to go into the cached file we downloaded when we got the model and modify the class `Florence2Seq2SeqLMOutput`.
+To fine-tune Florence-2, you need to modify the `Florence2Seq2SeqLMOutput` class in the cached file downloaded when you first got the model.
 In my installation, this was found under:

 ```bash
 /admin/home/andres_marafioti/.cache/huggingface/modules/transformers_modules/microsoft/Florence-2-base/a2f0be72f9e50b3183c8c2c28ff481bd837320f5/modeling_florence2.py